StellarStoic/BirdNET-Pi/docs/TOR_HOSTING.md

 # Tor Hosting Guide for BirdNET-Pi

-This document explains how to host your BirdNET-Pi instance over Tor, a network that provides anonymity and bypasses censorship/geographic restrictions.
+This document explains how to host your BirdNET-Pi instance over Tor, a network that provides anonymity and bypasses censorship/geographic restrictions and its FREE.

 ## Overview